shadowspawn/forest-arborist/README.md

     Commands:

-      clone [options] <source> [destination]  clone source and install its dependencies fetch                                   fetch branches and tags from origin remote init [options]                          add config file in current directory, and marker file at root of forest install [options]                       clone missing (new) dependent repositories outgoing                                show changesets not in the default push location pull                                    git-style pull, which is fetch and merge root                                    show the root directory of the forest status                                  show concise status for each repo in the forest foreach [command...]                    run specified command on each repo in the forest, e.g. "arm foreach -- pwd"
+      clone [options] <source> [destination]        clone source and install its dependencies init [options]                                add manifest in current directory, and marker file at root of forest install [options]                             clone missing (new) dependent repositories status                                        show concise status for each repo in the forest pull                                          git-style pull, which is fetch and merge outgoing                                      show new changesets that have not been pushed root                                          show the root directory of the forest for-each [command...]                         run specified command on each repo in the forest, e.g. "arm foreach -- pwd" for-free [command...]                         run specified command on repos which are not locked or pinned switch <branch>                               switch branch of free repos make-branch [options] <branch> [start_point]  create new branch in free repos snapshot|ss                                   display state of forest
+      recreate <snapshot> [destination]             clone repos to recreate forest in past state
+      \_restore <snapshot>                            checkout repos to restore forest in past state

     Options: